FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/lec-config-changes.md

     "title": "Configuration optimizations in case of increased transfers load", "linkTitle": "Configuration optimizations in case of increased transfers load", "weight": "150"
-}The following suggested configuration allows the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> administrator to specify the number of daemon threads used by the invocation service in the invocation-scheme configuration in `conf/hibernate-cache-config.xml`:
+}The following suggested configuration allows the {{< SecureTransport/securetransportname  >}} administrator to specify the number of daemon threads used by the invocation service in the invocation-scheme configuration in `conf/hibernate-cache-config.xml`: